 “I’m in need of a doctor but there is no cure…diagnosed with being human a challenge I must endure.
 Yet I must prevail …You’re not my enemy I refuse to live in fear… I wipe away my past, genocide’s my history…I am indigenous my blood is spilled on the sand…my thoughts are scattered but my heart is in tact…it’s time to break free, break free…”

 The presence of these young indigenous activists and their music was heart-opening and inspiring.
 Representing 35 countries, each of us attending the climate workshop were from different cultures and backgrounds.
-Yet we could all relate to this simple message.
-It’s time to break free, save the humans and act on climate change now.
+Yet we could all relate to this simple message: it’s time to wake up, break free and act on climate change.

 Xiuhtezcatl (shu-tez-cot) is one of 21 youth plaintiff’s (all under the age 21) suing the federal government for failing to act on climate change and protect future generation.
 Earth Guardian’s Rising Youth for Sustainable Earth (RYSE) council and an organization called Our Children’s Trust are suing to protect their constitutional rights to life, land, and liberty.